 and conceits such as topiary sculptures.
 What looks from a distance like Salvador Dali's Mae West lips sofa is, close up, a yew basket.

-On the way to the nursery you pass the rose garden: here, a startlingly vivid pink rose (right), and another with beautiful dusky red rosehips (below).
+On the way to the nursery you pass the rose garden: here, a startlingly vivid pink rose (right)

 In the nursery on the way back, we picked up three David Austin roses and a couple of extraordinarily delicate white flowering euphorbia ("diamond frost").